 Use anti-theft technology

-Security cameras are among the best anti-theft technology.
+Commercial security cameras are among the best anti-theft technology.
 Most shoplifters will not shoplift when there is a camera within their view.
 Bright lighting can eliminate shadowy blind corners that shoplifters might use to hide their actions.
 And Anti-theft tags can alert you if someone attempts to remove merchandise from the store.

 What to do if you do find a shoplifter in your store

 Sometimes, despite your actions to decrease shoplifting in your store, people will try it anyway.
 If someone on your staff encounters a shoplifter, use these tips provided by the Los Angeles Police Department:

 - Call security.
 Never directly confront the individual.